danidouradoar/danidouradoar/README.md

 - 👋 Hi, I’m Daniela
-- 👀 I’m interested in
+- 👀 I’m interested in artificial intelligence, machine learning and computer vision
 - 📫 How to reach me: danidouradoar@gmail.com
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: Rock climber

 <!---
 danidouradoar/danidouradoar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.